fezura/fezura/README.md

 - 👋 Hi, I’m @fezura
 - 👀 I’m interested in C++.
 Specifically Kernel.
-- 📫 How to reach me: @fezura on discord.
+- 📫 How to reach me: @boolfunction on discord.

 <!---
 fezura/fezura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.